Enterprise Search Solutions

 For a number of different reasons, many enterprises also choose to maintain multiple "best-of-breed" content repositories versus a centralized solution.
 These heterogeneous content environments can result from the natural evolution and federation of IT infrastructure, as well as from merger and acquisition activity.
 It is not uncommon to see organizations with a dozen or more repositories in use.
 However, the need to access, process and index multiple, heterogeneous, and distributed content, can pose challenges that require unique search expertise to address.

 Open source search engine pioneers

 Apache Solr has been around for more than 10 years and is a popular choice for web-facing search applications.
-It is simple and straightforward in nature, and so may not always meet the complex needs of corporate-wide search solutions.
+It is simple and straightforward in nature, and so may not always meet the complex needs of enterprise search solutions.

-More recently, Elasticsearch is gaining excellent traction and is based on the same Lucene (and other proven open source utilities) roots as Solr.
+Elasticsearch is gaining excellent traction and is based on the same Lucene (and other proven open source utilities) roots as Solr.
 Elasticsearch is also often paired with Logstash (for log management) and Kibana (for user interfaces) in a full architecture stack for search-enabled applications.

 LEVERAGING EXPERTS TO MAKE SEARCH EASY